Monday, February 11, 2019

 The king added that the offer was nothing else than an imaginary bait baked from dirt and clay.

-The second attempt of 1919, the Weimar Constitution, was progressive* and liberal.
-The Minister of the Interior, Eduard David, called the Weimar Republic the most democratic democracy globally, although it turned out that it was a democracy without democrats.
+The second attempt, the 1919 Weimar Constitution, was progressive* and liberal.
+The Minister of the Interior, Eduard David, called the Weimar Republic the most democratic democracy in the world, although it turned out to be a democracy without democrats.
 The Republic was destroyed internally, crushed between left and right-wing parties within the framework of the conditions following Germany's defeat in 1918.
 There was the humiliating Treaty of Versailles, blaming the country with the sole guilt of war and the global economic depression with its unemployment and resulting poverty.
 The Weimar Republic ended in the Nazi dictatorship.

 *introducing women's suffrage.
-The NYT published the full text of the Weimar Constitution in an English translation.
+The NYT published the full text of the Weimar Constitution in English.

 The President of the Reich, Friedrich Ebert, and